kangabru/kangabru.github.io/_posts/2017-07-06-quickmocks.md

 ---

 ## Key Points
-- A Jquery based Chrome Extension which brings powerful website editing capabilities to _any_ web page.
+- A `Jquery` based Chrome extension which brings powerful website editing capabilities to _any_ web page.
 - Was well received and used by 300+ users in a 1000+ person company.
 - As the sole developer I won 3 high profile awards and recognition from the CEO and R&D Director.